 MyHealth Bundles provide employers with more transparent, predictable pricing by prioritizing consistent care.
 The model encourages care coordination, reducing employers’ overall costs and building a concierge service experience.
 Employees also benefit, with MyHealth Bundles simplifying access to providers and streamlining appointments—supported by a patient navigator to answer questions and help guide the way.
 The model’s built-in efficiencies often result in lower out-of-pocket payments, too.

-The MyMaternityHealth bundle is available now and combines maternity and select newborn services that an expectant mother and baby need for the entire length of the pregnancy—from the initial prenatal care visit through delivery and 12 weeks after delivery.
+The MyMaternityHealth bundle is available now and combines maternity and select newborn services that an expectant mother and baby need from enrollment until 12 weeks after delivery.
 VUMC has been piloting the MyMaternityHealth program with its own employees and families and certificated employees covered by the Metro Nashville Public Schools (MNPS) health plan.

 “All of our health plan decisions are about improving the health of our employees in order to improve the educational outcomes of our students, and we’ve proven that these two elements are closely related,” said David Hines, Executive Director of Benefits for MNPS.
 “The MyMaternityHealth program means we have healthier, happier babies and moms, and we’re reducing costs for our health plan at the same time.”